Prince (musician): Copyright issues

 At the 2008 Coachella Valley Music and Arts Festival ("Coachella Festival"), Prince performed a cover of Radiohead's "Creep"; however, immediately afterward, he forced YouTube and other sites to remove footage that fans had taken of the performance despite Radiohead's request to leave it on the website.
 Days later, YouTube reinstated the videos, as Radiohead had said: "It's our song, let people hear it."
 In 2009, Prince put the video of the Coachella performance on his official website.

 In 2010, Prince declared: "the internet is completely over", elaborating five years later that "the internet was over for anyone who wants to get paid ... tell me a musician who's got rich off digital sales".

-In 2013, the Electronic Frontier Foundation granted to Prince the inaugural "Raspberry Beret Lifetime Aggrievement Award" for what they said was abuse of the DMCA takedown process.
+In 2013, the Electronic Frontier Foundation granted Prince the inaugural "Raspberry Beret Lifetime Aggrievement Award" for what they said was abuse of the DMCA takedown process.

 In January 2014, Prince filed a lawsuit titled Prince v.
 Chodera against 22 online users for direct copyright infringement, unauthorized fixation, contributory copyright infringement, and bootlegging.
 Several of the users were fans who had shared links to bootlegged versions of Prince concerts through social media websites like Facebook.
 In the same month, he dismissed the entire action without prejudice.

-Prince was one of a small handful of musicians to deny "Weird Al" Yankovic permission to parody his music.
+Prince was one of a small handful of musicians to deny "Weird Al" Yankovic requests to parody his music.
+(Yankovic does not always need legal permission to parody songs, but he requests artists' permission as a professional courtesy.)
 By Yankovic's account, he'd done so "about a half-dozen times" and has been the sole artist not to give any explanation for his rejection beyond a flat "no".

 Personal life

+Prince had seven siblings, six of whom were half-siblings.
+As Prince had no will, the six siblings who survived him at the time of his death could inherit his estate.
+As of November 2024, only three of them, half sisters Sharon and Norraine Nelson and half brother Omar Baker, are still living.
+However, only the two surviving half sisters still have shares in Prince's estate.

+His half sister Lorna died in 2006.
+Another half brother Alfred Jackson died in August 2019.
+On September 3, 2021, John R. Nelson, Prince's eldest half brother, died.
+On November 4, 2024, musician Tyka Nelson, who was Prince's only full sibling, died.
+In July 2021, Omar Bakker and late half brother Alfred Jackson's interest would sell all of the shares they owned of Prince's estate to Primary Wave Music, while Tyka Nelson would sell 90%.